Doing Business in Brazil

 In addition, technology transfer agreements could not be onerous when the parties were related, given that our Foreign Capital Law (Law no. 4,131 of September 3, 1962) prohibited the remittance of royalties from a subsidiary to its parent company abroad.

 From the 1990s onwards, the deregulation of the Brazilian economy was initiated, thus allowing a progressive entry of new technologies originated abroad.
-With Law no. 8,383/91, by means of its article 50, it became possible to remit payments between a subsidiary and its parent company (controlled and controlling companies) under technology transfer agreements that had been executed and registered before the INPI and the Brazilian Central Bank – Bacen.
+With Law no. 8,383/91 made it possible for payments to be sent between a subsidiary and its parent company (subsidiary and parent company) as a result of technology transfer agreements signed, registered with the INPI and registered with the Central Bank of Brazil (Bacen) after December 31, 1991, provided that the deductibility limits established by tax legislation were respected.

 In the same decade, the rules related to the entry of technology in Brazil gradually become more flexible, with the advent of the Normative Act no. 120/93 and Law no. 9,279/96 (Brazilian Industrial Property law).

-Article 211 of Law 9,279/96, interpreted in conjunction with tax, fiscal and foreign capital laws, resulted in the conclusion that technology transfer agreements should be registered before the INPI for the following purposes: (i) to make it possible to submit payments abroad, with due regard to the exchange and tax rules applied; (ii) enable the tax deductions of these payments, observing the tax laws; (iii) validity against third parties.
+Article 211 of Law 9.279/96, interpreted in conjunction with tax laws and laws on the remittance of capital abroad, resulted in the conclusion that technology transfer agreements should be registered by the INPI for the following purposes: (i) to make it possible to remit payments abroad, as long as the exchange and tax rules are observed; (ii) to allow the tax deductibility of these payments, as long as the tax legislation is observed; and (iii) to produce effects against third parties.

 It is important to notice, in this sense, that even with the enactment of the Industrial Property Law, the INPI kept intervening and, in a way, continued to intervene in the autonomy of the parties during the registration processes of technology transfer agreements, making a prior assessment of the compliance of the agreement with Brazilian tax and foreign capital laws, and by establishing some specific contractual conditions that should be met by the parties, often to the detriment of what was stipulated by law.